Innovative Complex Split Procedures in Random Forests Through Candidate Split Sampling

 Construct an interaction forest prediction rule and calculate EIM valu...

-Construct a multi forest prediction rule and calculate multi-class and...
+Construct a random forest prediction rule and calculate class-focused ...

 Interaction forest plots: exploring interaction forest results through...